openjdk/guide/src/next.md

 foo/bar/MyTest.java#id2          4722  generic-all
 ~~~

-Due to an issue described in [CODETOOLS-7902712](https://bugs.openjdk.java.net/browse/CODETOOLS-7902712) tests that contains more than one `@test` actually must use this way to specify all test cases, even if all of them should be ProblemListed.
+Due to an issue described in [CODETOOLS-7902712](https://bugs.openjdk.java.net/browse/CODETOOLS-7902712) tests that contains more than one `@test` must actually use this way to specify all test cases if all of them should be ProblemListed.
+Specifying just the test name will not work.

 #### Running ProblemListed tests